Maham-Irfan/dice-devOps-assignment4/README.md

 ## Step 2: Kubernetes
-* Minikube was installed using the following two commands in the shell by running it as an administrator New-Item -Path 'c:\' -Name 'minikube' -ItemType Directory -Force Invoke-WebRequest -OutFile 'c:\minikube\minikube.exe' -Uri 'https://github.com/kubernetes/minikube/releases/latest/download/minikube-windows-amd64.exe' -UseBasicParsing
+* Minikube was installed using the following command in the shell by running it as an administrator

     "$oldPath = [Environment]::GetEnvironmentVariable('Path', [EnvironmentVariableTarget]::Machine)
     if ($oldPath.Split(';') -inotcontains 'C:\minikube'){